da-vics/Sudoku_SFML/README.md

 # Sudoku_SFML
-Sudoku game made with C++ and SFML 2.5.1
+Sudoku game made with C++ and SFML 2.5.1 (Static Puzzle for now...)